 The retailer sponsors include sportsmen and women advocacy groups and wildlife conservation organizations, including the US Sportsmen's Alliance, National Rifle Association, Women in the Outdoors, and Ducks Unlimited.
 It also sponsors fishing tournaments and similar events.

-Most of the new stores conform to the retailer's adaptable next-generation format, which ranges in size from about 80,000 to 125,000 sq. ft. and allows the company to expedite new store opening in prime locations.
+Most of the retailer's new stores conform to the retailer's adaptable next-generation format, which ranges in size from about 80,000 to 125,000 sq. ft. and allows the company to expedite new store opening in prime locations.
 The retailer's "Outpost" store format is smaller (~40,000 sq. ft.) and boasts a "core-flex" merchandise strategy (stocking selected core merchandise with a flexible seasonal mix).